Visual Planning: Let's Think Only with Images: Experiments and Results

 \begin{itemize}[leftmargin=*] \item \frozenlake: It is initially proposed by \citet{wu2024vsp} and implemented with Gym \citep{brockman2016openai}.
 It simulates a grid-based frozen lake, where the agent is supposed to start from the designated position and find its way to the destination safely without falling into the ‘holes’. \item \maze: Given an initial image describing the maze layout, the model is supposed to go through the maze from the starting point (green point) to the destination (red flag). \item \minibehavior: The agent is first required to reach the printer from the starting point and pick it up.
 After that, the agent should go to the table and drop the printer.
 This task consists of 2 additional actions, including `pick' and `drop'. \end{itemize} We construct synthetic datasets for the tasks with varying levels of complexity in patterns and environments.
 Details on data collection and implementation are provided in Appendix \ref{appsubsec:dataset}.

-\paragraph{Models} To explore visual planning without any language influence as confounders and enables a clean investigation, we select models trained exclusively on visual data without any exposure to textual data during pretraining.
-For our methods (VPFT and \ours), we use the Large Vision Model (LVM-3B) \cite{bai2024sequential} as the backbone, which is only trained on image sequences and videos.
-For RL training, we design and provide the detailed implementation of rule-based state-action parsing function $\mathcal{P}$ and progress map $D(v)$ in Appendix \ref{appsubsec:rewardimplementation}.
+\rparagraph{Models} To explore visual planning without any language influence as confounders and enables a clean investigation, we select models trained exclusively on visual data without any exposure to textual data during pretraining.
+For visual planning, we use the Large Vision Model (LVM-7B) \citep{bai2024sequential} as the backbone, which is only trained on image sequences and videos.
+We train the model with 1) supervised fine-tuning over golden planning trajectory (\textbf{VPFT}) and 2) two-stage reinforcement learning (\textbf{VPRL}), resulting in two system variants with visual planning.
+For RL training, we start with a rule-based parsing function as the dynamics interpreter to parse the image pairs to actions, and a heuristic progress estimator, with details enclosed in Appendix \ref{appsubsec:rewardimplementation}.

-We also include textual planning baselines for parallel comparison, where planning is formulated through language, typically as a textual sequence of actions.
-Specifically, we evaluate Qwen 2.5-VL-Instruct \citep{bai2025qwen2}, matched in size to LVM-3B, on both inference-only (Direct\footnote{Direct denotes answer prediction without being instructed to conduct intermediate reasoning. } and CoT) and post-training settings (SFT) as baselines.
-We further evaluate closed-source models, including Gemini 2.0 Flash \citep{kampf2025experiment} (\texttt{gemini-2.0-flash-002}) and advanced thinking model Gemini 2.5 Pro \citep{gemini2025thinking} (\texttt{gemini-2.5-pro-preview-03-25}) as a reference from state-of-the-art multimodal reasoning.
-Full training details and hyperparameters for all models are provided in Appendix~\ref{appsubsec:hyperparams}.
+For baselines, to facilitate parallel comparison for language-based planning, we adopt Qwen 2.5-VL-Instruct \citep{bai2025qwen2}, on both inference-only (Direct\footnote{Direct denotes answer prediction without being instructed to conduct intermediate reasoning. } and CoT) and post-training settings (SFT and RL), trained on the same data as the visual planner.
+We further evaluate multimodal reasoning performance of proprietary models with Gemini 2.0 Flash \citep{kampf2025experiment} and advanced thinking model Gemini 2.5 Pro \citep{gemini2025thinking}.
+Full training details, model versions, and hyperparameters are provided in Appendix~\ref{appsubsec:hyperparams}.